 Tickets for our trips are available on the LUU shop till 12:00 pm Wednesday before a trip – if you have missed out, there may be spaces still available so ask.
 GIAGs (and some fresher’s trips) do not require membership.

-While caving can be a risky activity, we take many steps to prevent anything bad from occurring – that said here are things that you should be aware of.
+While caving can be a risky activity, we take many steps to prevent anything bad from occurring – that said here are a couple of things that you should be aware of…

-Firstly, as you approach a cave entrance be aware that sometimes wet limestone open to daylight can be ridiculously slippery due to algal slime, so be careful with your footing.
+Getting to the cave entrance often involves walking over some unkempt terrain.
+Sometimes wet limestone open to daylight can be ridiculously slippery due to algal slime, so be careful with your footing.

 Fatigue often goes hand in hand with being cold, this has a simple solution if caught early… eat, drink, put on warm layers, and most importantly tell other group members how you’re feeling.
 Every caver would prefer to abort the trip safely than to continue until the only hope of getting out is by being rescued.

-FINALLY, there is a requirement that YOU ARE RESPONSIBLE FOR YOUR OWN ACTIONS both above and below ground.
-You must make your own judgements.
+For instance, if you feel uncomfortable with a section of a cave, let your trip leader know so you can work through a solution together.
 If you are unwell or your fitness is not up to scratch on a particular day do not come caving, the caves aren’t going anywhere, and you will be putting others at risk as well as yourself.
 It is up to you to ensure that you eat a proper breakfast in order to have the endurance to participate in what can be a very strenuous activity.
-We will try to check everyone is wearing appropriate underlayers, but it is ultimately up to you to bring the correct kit.
-Trip leaders and seconders are there to guide, train and supervise – the rest is up to you
+It it is ultimately up to you to bring the correct kit (as described above).

 As a society, we are dedicated to the conservation of caves.
 We, therefore, try to limit the damage that our presence inevitably does to the underground environment.